anaseto/harmonist/README.md

 Documentation
 -------------

-See the man page boohu(6) for more information on command line options and use of the replay file.
+See the man page harmonist(6) for more information on command line options and use of the replay file.
 For example:

-    boohu -r _
+    harmonist -r _

 launches an auto-replay of your last game.